somdipdey/Performance-Difference-Between-Different-Ways-Of-Iterating-Over-A-Dictionary-In-C-/README.md

             }

 ## Method 3
-Using foreach non-lazy coding (staticaly typed) as follows:
+Using foreach non-lazy coding (statically typed) as follows:

 C#